dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 # Example: Wordlist

 Below is a tiny Wordlist CLDF-dataset.
 This dataset contains 3 words in 2 languages.
-The first two tables, LanguageTable and ParameterTable contains information about the languages and parameters - in this case concepts.
+The first two tables, LanguageTable and ParameterTable contain information about the languages and parameters - in this case concepts.
 The FormTable contains the actual forms.
 For one of the concepts, one of the languages has two words and both are listed.

-The meta-data JSON-fileis not included here.
+The meta-data JSON-file is not included here.
 You can see an example of a Wordlist-metadata JSON-file here: <https://github.com/lexibank/abvd/blob/master/cldf/cldf-metadata.json>.

 **LanguageTable**